Review & Rating of Horseshoe Bay Resort's Slick Rock Golf Course in Horseshoe Bay

 Each of the three courses, Ram Rock, Slick Rock, and Apple Rock, have their own unique challenges and personality.
 Ram Rock is the most challenging and one of the toughest courses in Texas and Apple Rock is the most scenic with breathtaking majestic views of Lake LBJ.
 Here is a link to Texas Outside's review of Ram Rock and the review of Apple Rock.

-As you make the turn into the Slick Rock course you cross some creeks, go down the gently rolling terrain, and past some beautifully landscaped grounds, and arrive at the stone clubhouse surrounded by granite boulders, you sense you are in for something special.
+As you make the turn into the Slick Rock course you cross some creeks, traverse gently rolling terrain, pass some beautifully landscaped grounds, and arrive at the stone clubhouse surrounded by granite boulders - and your quickly realize that you're in for something special!
 And you won't be disappointed.
-Slick Rock was built in 1971 on over 170 acres of lush Texas Hill Country with granite outcroppings, rolling hills, and a variety of native trees including oak, cedar, and persimmon.
+Slick Rock opened in 1972 on over 170 acres of lush Texas Hill Country with granite outcroppings, rolling hills, and a variety of native trees including oak, cedar, and persimmon.
 Sage and other landscaping bring a variety of colors to this meticulously maintained course.

 The facilities and service are second to none - the grill and restaurant are excellent, the grounds are beautiful with plenty of colorful landscaping and granite boulders; the practice facilities are very good; and the pro shop has everything you need.
-For example, when nature called and I walked into one of the restrooms on the course, a loud wow popped out of my mouth!
-What a great restroom - granite counter tops, beautiful stone tiled floors and walls, and it even smelled refreshing - unique to any other golf course restroom facilities.
+The on-course restrooms are unbelievable - granite countertops, beautiful stone tiled floors and walls, and it even smelled refreshing - very unique for a golf course restroom.

 Initiation Fees: Under $10,000

 Service is first class, the pro shop is well stocked, and the facilities are outstanding.
 The bar is great and the food is very tasty.